Best Sander for Deck Refinishing

 My Thoughts

-The Makita 9403 Belt Sander is the most powerful choice on my list and it’s also my favorite.
+The Makita 9403 Belt Sander is the most powerful choice on my list and it’s also my favorite belt sander out there.
 It’s not cheap, but it’s big, beefy, and can power through the toughest deck refinishing projects without a hitch.
 It’s as tough and reliable as they come – and despite this, it runs quiet enough not to disturb the neighbors.
-This is a corded sander – which is something to keep in mind.
+This is a corded sander – which is something to keep in mind but overall this is a perfect belt sander for decking.

 If you prefer to work with a random orbit sander, it’s tough to go wrong with the DeWalt DWE6423K Random Orbital Sander.
 It’s on the larger side for an orbital, with a 5-inch pad that can cover a reasonable amount of area when sanding your deck.